The ODEP Alliance Initiative

-The Alliance Initiative supports ODEP’s Strategic Management Plan to develop and influence development of evidence-based policies and practices that can be readily adopted by Federal, state, and local service delivery systems and their partners, including public and private employers.
-There are few formal program requirements for Alliances and the agreements do not include an enforcement component.
+The Alliance Program supports ODEP’s Strategic Management Plan to develop and influence development of evidence-based policies and practices that can be readily adopted by federal, state, and local service delivery systems and their partners, including public and private employers.
+There are few formal program requirements for alliances and the agreements do not include an enforcement component.
 However, ODEP and the participating organizations must define, implement and meet a set of short and long-term goals that fall into three categories:

 Products and Activities

-Alliances will develop a number of products and undertake many activities, including assisting ODEP in:
+Alliances develop a number of products and undertake many activities, including assisting ODEP in:

-- Outreach and Communication with the news media and at conferences and trade shows; and
+- Outreach and communication with the news media and at conferences and trade shows.

 - Technical assistance activities including identifying, documenting and disseminating effective disability employment policies and practices.

-For national Alliances, contact ODEP's Office of Policy Communications and Outreach at 202-693-7880.
-Visit ODEP’s website at www.dol.gov/odep for more information about the Alliance Initiative.
+For national alliances, contact ODEP's Division of Policy Communication and Outreach at 202-693-7880.